clipos/docs-src/clipos/kernel.rst

    TPM's HWRNG (see documentation of ``CONFIG_HW_RANDOM_TPM`` and the ``rng_core.default_quality`` command line parameter).

+.. describe:: CONFIG_STAGING=n

+   *Staging* drivers are typically of lower quality and under heavy development.
+They are thus more likely to contain bugs, including security vulnerabilities, and should be avoided.

 The IOMMU allows for protecting the system's main memory from arbitrary accesses from devices (e.g., DMA attacks).
 Note that this is related to hardware features.
 On a recent Intel machine, we enable the following: